Undertrial tests +ve for Covid

-One person tested positive for Covid while no loss of life was reported due to the virus in the district on Thursday.
+According to the office of the Civil Surgeon, Ludhiana, one person tested positive for Covid while no loss of life was reported due to the virus in Ludhiana on Monday.

-The person who tested positive is a 31-year-old man, an undertrial from Dhoka Mohalla.
+The person who tested positive is a 48-year-old man, an undertrial from Railway Colony.

-A total of 1,13,640 persons have tested positive for Covid and a total of 3,018 patients have lost their lives so far.
+Civil Surgeon Hitinder Kaur said a total of 1,13,642 persons have tested positive and 3,018 patients have lost their lives to the deadly virus since March 2020 in the district.

 Tribune Shorts